run2bizdocs/documentation/en-us/docs/4biz-helium/processes/financial/use/financial-cost-calculation.md

 |Cost|The fixed cost number|
 |Cost breakdown|The breakdown cost|

+!!! tip

+    Scenario variation: this field allows to make financial variations

-Then, at the end of the tape, we'll have the information about: **Number of months, Investment apportionment per month, Average cost per month and Total cost per month**
+At the end of the page, we'll have the information about: **Number of months, Investment apportionment per month, Average cost per month and Total cost per month**

 ### Set Price